GeteIA/Netflix-Copia-Aprendendo/README.md

-Tentei recriar um pouci da versão antiga do site da netflix ainda não acabei
+Tentei recriar um pouco da versão antiga do site da netflix ainda não acabei

 I tried to recreate some of the old version of the Netflix website